About Ten2Midnight Studios

-"Creating" was always the plan for Liane Crigler, who began her career in the LA apparel fashion scene.
-It wasn't long, though, before Crigler realized her true calling was working in metals rather than textiles.
+Liane began her career in the LA apparel industry.
+It wasn't long, though, before she realized her true calling lay elsewhere.
 In the mid 1990’s, she cast aside the glamorous LA fashion scene to pursue a degree in Studio Art with an emphasis in metalsmithing.

 After the birth of our 2nd child, my husband took a swing shift position with his company so we could save on daycare costs.
 I worked at my office job from 8:30am to 2:30pm.
 He worked from 3:30pm to 12:00am.
 Five nights a week, I would put the kids to bed, make & pack lunches for the next day, do dishes and straighten a little.
 Then I had time - "me" time.
 I began making jewelry again.
-I would start around 9:30 or 10:00 and finish up around 12:00 when my husband would come home or I couldn't see straight anymore, (whichever came first).
+I would start around 9:30 or 10:00pm, and finish up around 12:00am when my husband would come home or I couldn't see straight anymore (whichever came first).

 One of these nights however, my husband was home unexpectedly, but I still was drawn to my studio to work.
 He jokingly said - "Oh, is it time for Ten to Midnight Studios to open up shop?"